edberwick/edberwick.github.io/start-here.md

 The best technical communities are built by people sharing what they've learned, challenging assumptions and helping one another improve.

-If something here helps you, or starts a useful conversation, BezSez is doing its job.
+If something here helps you, or starts a useful conversation, BEZSEZ_ is doing its job.